JakeR27/R6-Siege-MMR-Tracker/README.md

 ### Prerequisites
 This project was made in VS2019 but should work all the way back to VS2015

-You will need to have the following:\
+You will need to have the following:
 * Visual Studio 2015 or newer
-* NewtonSoft
+* NewtonSoft .Net library

 ### Installing
 You can use this software with two different methods, one for installation, one for editing